coreos/issue-sync/README.md

 ISO-8601 format.

 `timeout` represents the duration of time for which an API request will be retried in case of failure.
-It is currently represented in nanoseconds.
+Human-friendly strings such as `30s` are accepted as input, although the application will save it to the file in a number of nanoseconds.

 ### Configuration File